- Features of modern aluminium patio sliding doors.

 Slimline sliding patio doors.

-There are now different types of sliding doors designed to provide a minimalist appearance, maximum glass area and the least amount of visible aluminium.
+There are now different types of sliding doors designed to provide a minimalist appearance.
+You also benefit from a big glass area and the least amount of visible aluminium.
 Many unique features of slimline sliding doors set them apart from conventional sliding doors.

-Slimline sliding doors are available in sizes covering standard domestic openings right up to impressive 27m2 sliding panels such as those on the Panoramah! system.
+Slimline sliding doors are available in sizes covering standard domestic openings right up to impressive 27m2, for example the Panoramah! system.

 Pocket aluminium sliding doors.